Boulder Museum of

 303-530-1442, ext.
 4299

 This museum holds more than 250 paintings and 150 bronze sculptures, making it one of the world’s largest private collections of contemporary Western American art.
-The museum is open 8 a.m. to 6 p.m. weekdays, 9 a.m. to 5 p.m.
-Saturdays and 10 a.m. to 5 p.m.
-Sundays.
+The museum is open 8 a.m. to 5 p.m. weekdays, 10 a.m. to 5 p.m. weekends.

 224 Mountain Ave.

 Relics of Berthoud’s beginnings — and history as a booming agricultural town — are on display in the Little Thompson Valley Pioneer Museum, located in a historic blacksmith shop.
-The museum is open Thursdays through Sunday, 1 to 4 p.m., and every third Wednesday of the month.
+The museum is open Wednesday through Sunday, 1 to 4 p.m., or by appointment.

 400 Quail Road